cmu-delphi/covidcast-indicators/safegraph_patterns/DETAILS.md

 list of POIs frequently but there does exist versioning issue.
 The release version can be found in `release-metadata` in Weekly Patterns dataset and there are correspounding `brand_info.csv` provided in Places Schema dataset.
-To save storage space, we won't donwload the whole Places Schema dataset, but only add new necesary `brand_info.csv` in `./statics` with suffix YYYYMM(release version).
+To save storage space, we do not download the whole Places Schema dataset, but only add new necesary `brand_info.csv` in `./statics` with suffix YYYYMM(release version).

 ## Geographical Levels